What Is TVOD? Transactional Video on Demand, Explained

 When customers might remember your CTV ad days, or even weeks after seeing it, wouldn’t you still want to know whether that ad drew them to your brand—even if it was after that traditional measurement period?

-Traditional attribution models may also focus too heavily on key performance indicators (KPIs)—such as open rates, clicks, and impressions—instead of measuring success throughout the customer journey.
+Traditional attribution models may also focus too heavily on marketing metrics and KPIs—such as open rates, clicks, and impressions—instead of measuring success throughout the customer journey.
 If someone saw your ad and became aware of your brand for the first time, the ad was successful even if they didn’t make a purchase right away.

 Connected TV attribution solves many of these issues that still plague traditional TV attribution.